Before we Start

 There are two main ways of interacting with R: by using the console or by using script files (plain text files that contain your code).
 The console pane (in RStudio, the bottom left panel) is the place where commands written in the R language can be typed and executed immediately by the computer.
 It is also where the results will be shown for commands that have been executed.
 You can type commands directly into the console and press Enter to execute those commands, but they will be forgotten when you close the session.

-RStudio allows you to execute commands directly from the script editor by using the Ctrl + Enter shortcut (on Macs, Cmd + Return will work, too).
-The command on the current line in the script (indicated by the cursor) or all of the commands in the currently selected text will be sent to the console and executed when you press Ctrl + Enter.
-You can find other keyboard shortcuts in this RStudio cheatsheet about the RStudio IDE.
+RStudio allows you to execute commands directly from the script editor by using the Ctrl + Enter shortcut (on Mac, Cmd + Return will work).
+The command on the current line in the script (indicated by the cursor) or all of the commands in selected text will be sent to the console and executed when you press Ctrl + Enter.
+If there is information in the console you do not need anymore, you can clear it with Ctrl + L. You can find other keyboard shortcuts in this RStudio cheatsheet about the RStudio IDE.

 If R is ready to accept commands, the R console shows a

 > prompt.
 If R

 receives a command (by typing, copy-pasting, or sent from the script editor using

 Ctrl + Enter), R will try to execute it and, when